rambhatm/Eldenring-stutter-fix/README.md

   ### USB device/HUB
   Certain faulty USB devices or hubs can disconnect/reconnect randomly.
 For this you will need to right click the device in device manager and disable or uninstall it.

+Overall this feels like 25% windows fault for adding a device silently without the user asking for it and 80% Elden ring devs for processing every device addition in thier main render thread.
+Sadly neither will fix it.